AlexTseng01/augmentify/README.md

-You can now run Augmentify.
-Make sure to be in the Augmentify directory and enter the virtual environment every time you run this program.
+Before using Augmentify, make sure you are in the Augmentify directory and that the virtual environment is activated.
+Then you can run the program.